 The softinex icon represents the Maupertuis, Fermat or Least Action principle.
-The least action principle is what guided us in our choices for doing software to do physics: to build an application from nothing, we go straight at the essential by choosing simplest solutions and tools and then avoid all what is not needed or unecessarily complicated.
-The least action principle does not mean that we do... nothing! but that we do things by minimizing the number of lines of code involved, knowing that we have various constraints to fulfil, as the portabibility and the efficiency (obviously).
+The least action principle is what guided us in our choices for doing software to do physics: to build an application from nothing, we go straight at the essential by choosing simplest solutions and tools and then avoid all what is not needed or unnecessarily complicated.
+The least action principle does not mean that we do nothing! but that we do things by minimizing the number of lines of code involved, knowing that we have various constraints to fulfill, as the portability and the efficiency (obviously).
 It does not mean also that we attempt to rewrite everything.
 We rely on a lot of "externals", but we choose them carefully by checking that they address properly one particular problem at a time in the same spirit.

-Following our "software least action principle" (the...
-SLAP!) we have adopted C++ as a programming language.
+Following our "software least action principle" (the SLAP!) we have adopted C++ as a programming language.
 Operating systems being done in C, it is natural to "stay close" to C, it helps a lot.
 But experience shows that for big software we need object orientation.
 Encapsulation, namespace, class, inheritance and virtuality, if used properly, help a lot to organize.
-Due to its large availability we have adopted C++, but we are definitely not "C++ extremists" and avoid to jump to too "compact code" that poison the readabilty.
+Due to its large availability we have adopted C++, but we are definitely not "C++ extremists" and avoid to jump to too "compact code" that poison the readability.
 As much as possible we try to code "header only"; experience shows that it simplifies a lot... everything.
 We then avoid languages as java that induces to have to handle a third party virtual machine between the application and the machine; it complicates.
 In the same spirit we target the native processors and native operating systems and don't have as a primary target virtual machines; also, it complicates (but we use anyway virtual machines to do some port and test the code).
-(In fact we are pretty close to think that virtual machines are for lazzy people that master nothing in their software).
 In the same spirit we use bash shell scripts to build applications: make, GNUmake, cmake, scons, ant, maeven, Eclipse, Xcode, VisualStudio, etc..., all these "tools" do not really permit to "pass at once" everywhere, and at some point finish to be more in the way if seeking the portability.
-In the same spirit we also get rid of, for the GUI, various things as Xt/Motif, gtk, win32, Qt, Cocoa, UIKit, etc... (depsite that we have a strong experience with all these), we prefer a "unified graphics approach" through GL-ES and a common scene graph manager; it clearly simplifies a lot! (even if it is at the price of a much less sexy look and feel for the moment).
+In the same spirit we also get rid of, for the GUI, various things as Xt/Motif, gtk, win32, Qt, Cocoa, UIKit, etc... (despite that we have a strong experience with all these), we prefer a "unified graphics approach" through GL-ES and a common scene graph manager; it simplifies a lot!

 Someone must not see the upper point of view as "against everything" but more as "tired of a lot of things"!
 A lot of things that finish to be in the way when seeking to do physics.
 As said, we have adopted a lot of "externals" (jpeg, png, zip, zlib, expat, freetype, graphviz, cfitsio, hdf5, etc...).
-For them, we embarque their code and do not rely on the ones that may be found on a system.
-It simplifies a lot an installation "from scratch", and permits also to have some guarantee that the comportement of the application is the same on all machines.
+For them, we bring their code and do not rely on the ones that may be found on a system.
+It simplifies a lot an installation "from scratch", and permits also to have some guaranties that the behavior of the application is the same on all machines.

-What is sure is that with our SLAP, right now, we have compact applications that run natively, and then effectively, on a broader choice of machines that would have been permitted with other "fundamental guiding choices", and be sure that we are very very happy with that.
+What is sure is that with our SLAP, right now, we have compact applications that run natively, and then efficiently, on a broader choice of machines that would have been permitted with other "fundamental guiding choices", and be sure that we are very very happy with that.